Thanyasit/ESP32_Temperature_Sensor_with_BMP280_and_MQTT/README.md

 # ESP32 Temperature Sensor with BMP280 and MQTT
 ## Description

 This program reads the temperature from a BMP280 sensor connected to an ESP32 board and publishes it to an MQTT broker.
-The ESP32 will go to sleep for a specified amount of time and wake up periodically to read the temperature and publish it to the broker.
+The ESP32 will go to sleep for a specified amount of time and wake up periodically to read the temperature and publish it to the broker.<br>
+<b>2022</b>

 ## Installation